benNthen/Gram-Stain-Recognition/README.md

 A program that demonstrates the use of artificial neural network to recognize if an image of a microscopic slide has gram positive cells.
 The results are displayed in percentage.

 ## Training Set
 Consists of 18 micro-images in magnification sizes of 40x, 80x and 100x.
-The images cells of different shapes(cocci, bacilli and spiral).
+The images consists of cells in different shapes(cocci, bacilli and spiral).
 These are all stored in the morph_data folder and sub-folders gram_negative and gram_positive.
+All of them have been converted to PNG format and re-sized with dimensions of 2013 x 1562.

 ## Testing Set
 There are two images of microscopic slides containing several cells that have been gram stained.
 These are named gram_slide_pink.png and gram_slide_purple.png.
 These were randomly obtained from Google images.
+These images have been converted to PNG format and re-sized with dimensions of 2013 x 1562.

 ## How To Use
 There are three main Python files contained inside the folder which must be opened in the following order as follows: